LeeDrew86/AWS-Projects/DB Layer in VPC/readme.md

 - Monitored Amazon RDS DB instance metadata.
 - Conducted tests to ensure application connectivity and functionality.

-This project demonstrates my ability to design a robust infrastructure for web applications, focusing on performance, reliability, and scalability.
+This project demonstrates my ability to design a robust infrastructure for web applications, focusing on performance, reliability, and scalability through a highly available database layer.
 While it serves as a prototype, it showcases my skills relevant to cloud architecture and database management roles.